siramsay/image-hide-reveal/README.md

 ## About the article series

-The article series is a mcuh about showing development is a irritative process as it about the viewer.
+The article series is a much about showing development is a irritative process as it about the viewer.
 It is also about how you can use Git to manage branches of projects and also a place for be to practice technical writing and content creation.
 It is hoped however, that a final library can be created that will be useful for others in the future.